Contact our corporate or local offices directly.

 When a component is set to

 Not Fitted it still exists on the schematic and will be transferred to the PCB (so the footprint can be placed), but it is removed from the appropriate output documentation, such as the BOM.
-The way in which Not Fitted components are presented in the documentation can be configured, for example, set as marked with a cross on the schematic and in PCB drawing outputs – see the Variant Options dialog, accessed from the Drawing Style button in the Variant Management dialog.
+The way in which Not Fitted components are presented in the documentation can be configured, for example, set as marked with a cross on the schematic and in PCB drawing outputs – see the Configuring Display of Varied Components in Design Documents.

 A variation can also be set to an entirely different component, as an Alternate Part.
 When the compiled tab is selected in the schematic editor, the alternate part will be shown when changing between Variants.
 For this type of variation, the alternate part must share the same set of schematic pins, placed in the same locations, as the base part.
 This is an essential requirement to ensure that the connectivity remains valid when the design is compiled.
 Hover the cursor over the image below to show the alternate parts for